 - You can withdraw 100% of your contributions at any time without penalties or taxes.

 - Your options for investing are plentiful including mutual funds, bonds, and real estate.

 - Index investors who are working toward FIRE also really tend to love Roth accounts!

 10 Steps to Get Started with a Roth IRA

 Tax-free growth, flexibility and a multitude of investing options are great descriptions when it comes to retirement planning.
 If you’re convinced (or at least intrigued) and you want to start a Roth IRA, here are 10 simple steps that can help you plan for your future today:

-The Roth IRA has some age, contribution and income restrictions that you should be aware of before you open your account.
-As of this writing, here are some of those 2017 Roth IRA guidelines:
+The Roth IRA has some age, contribution, and income restrictions that you should be aware of before you open your account.
+As of this writing, here are some of those 2022 IRS Roth IRA Guidelines:

-I’d venture to say that the majority of Americans qualify under these guidelines.
-If not, there is always the backdoor Roth IRA option which allows you to invest in a Roth even if you’re over the income limits.
+The majority of Americans qualify under these guidelines.
+If you don't, there is always the backdoor Roth IRA option which allows you to invest in a Roth even if you're over the income limits.